Past-President, Society for Research on Adolescence

 My second area of research focuses on family economic stress and how it shapes parent-child relationships in the transition from adolescence to young adulthood - including the implications for risk behaviors such as substance use and abuse.
 A new study in collaboration with Katherine Conger at University of California, Davis, and Joyce Serido here at UA, explores these questions.

 Finally, the bulk of my research has focused on sexual minority youth — youth who are lesbian, gay, bisexual or transgender (LGBT).
 Nearly 10 years ago, I published some of the first large-scale studies that documented health risks for sexual minority adolescents.
 Since then, I've been interested in looking more closely at factors affecting that risk: What is it about the daily life of LGBT youth — whether at home, at school or in faith communities — that leads to risk or protects against it?
 Current relevant studies include:

 Please see my curriculum vitae for academic publications, and contact me if you are unable to locate any of them.
-Recent commentaries and editorials are listed below:
+Commentaries and editorials are listed below: